Net Effective Rent Calculator

 Why Net Effective Rent Matters

 Net effective rent provides a more realistic view of lease cost than the advertised gross rent.
-A lease with a higher stated rent may be cheaper overall if it includes generous rent-free periods or tenant allowances.
-Likewise, a lease with lower gross rent may become more expensive after adding maintenance costs, service charges, or other recurring fees.
+A lease with a higher stated rent may be cheaper overall if it includes meaningful concessions.
+Likewise, a lease with a lower gross rent may become more expensive after adding maintenance costs, service charges, operating expenses, or tax pass-throughs.

 FAQ